inclusive-design/adaptive-palette/apps/ollama/README.md

 The following describes how to use the features of the web-app.

-There is a pull-down menu near the top of the "LLM Settings" that selects the language model to use for the chat.
+There is a pull-down menu near the top of the "Model Settings" that selects the language model to use for the chat.
 If no action is taken, the language model shown will be the one that is used.
 If no language models are shown in the pull-down, follow Ollama's [Model Library](https://github.com/ollama/ollama?tab=readme-ov-file#model-library) instructions to install language models.

 Alternatively, check the checkbox labelled "Show results for all models".
-Any prompts sent to the chatbot will send the same prompt to multiple LLMs so their responses can be compared.
+Any prompts sent to the chatbot will send the same prompt to multiple models so their responses can be compared.

 Enter a system prompt in the text area just below the checkbox.
 This prompt